Primary Ciliary Dyskinesia in Children

-Primary ciliary dyskinesia patients generally have chronic nasal congestion, chronic, wet cough, and frequent sinus and chest infections.
+Primary ciliary dyskinesia symptoms include chronic nasal congestion, chronic, wet cough, and frequent sinus and chest infections.
 Children with PCD often have chronic plugged ears and may have undergone ear tube placement with persistent ear drainage.
-Patients with PCD may also have abnormal arrangement of their internal organs or infertility challenges.
+Children with primary ciliary dyskinesia may also have abnormal arrangement of their internal organs or infertility challenges.

 About treatment for PCD at Children’s

-Diagnosis of Primary ciliary dyskinesia requires a thorough evaluation and treatment is often overseen by a lung doctor.
+Diagnosis of primary ciliary dyskinesia in children requires a thorough evaluation and treatment is often overseen by a lung doctor.
 Our program combines the collaborative efforts of pediatric pulmonologists, pediatric otolaryngologists (ENT), geneticists, cardiologists, neonatologists, respiratory therapists, pulmonary technologists, pathologists and many support staff members.